Shazam2morrow/hacktips/Web/administration/initial-server-setup.md

 Public interfaces are intended for communication with the outer world, while private interfaces are used for communication within a private network and are not accessible from the Internet.

 This differentiation allows isolating certain servers from public access while still enabling communication with other servers inside the same private network.
-It facilitates the construction of something called a Virtual Private Cloud (VPC).
+It facilitates the construction of something called a **VPC (aka Virtual Private Cloud)**.

 In the previous example, there is one public interface `eth0`, two private interfaces `eth1` and `tun0`, and one special interface `lo` called **loopback**, which is usually used for testing purposes on a local machine because it is always available.